scottgreenup/go-udev/README.md

-# Magnet
+# go-udev

-Like auto-randr but more.
+libudev wrapper in Go